xzxADIxzx/Crawler-Language/README.md

 * wuic ener pharom ayowl

 ## Sentence Formation
-The basic word order in this language is SVO.
-In a sentence, the subject is separated from the predicate with *dot*.
+Sentences consist of a subject and *content* parts acting as a predicate, adjective or object.
+Content parts are separated from the subject by the question they answer.

+* ayowl dot? - what am I doing?
+* ayowl dot drim`i - I sleep.

-Sentences are separated by a dot and a particle of time is placed at the end, but for convenience, you can not put a particle of time if the previous sentence has a particle of the same time, or replace it with a subordinate clause.
+Sentences are separated by a dot and a particle of time is placed at the end, but for convenience, you can not put a particle of time if the previous sentence has a particle of the same time, or replace it with a content part.

-* ayowl dot spiar\`i coho yoy niw . yoy dot wioko\`i ma imgur niw
+* ayowl dot drim\`i niw . yoy dot spiar\`i niw - I am sleeping now.
+You're talking now.
-* ayowl dot spiar\`i coho yoy niw . yoy dot wioko\`i ma imgur
+* ayowl dot drim\`i yet . yoy dot spiar\`i - I was asleep.
+You were talking.

-The language also has subordinate clauses, but they are separated not by commas, but by the question to which they answer.
-In a very old version of the language, instead of the subordinating conjunctions *ma* and *coho* it was *toi*, but now this conjunction means *into*.

-* ayowl dot wioko\`i coho ingin\`or niw
-* ayowl dot nim\`i ma waoma niw
+* ayowl dot drim\`i ate neybl - I sleep at night.

-If the sentence does not end after the complex part, then you need to put the sign |.
+If there are several content parts in the sentence related to the same subject, then they are separated by a semicolon.

-* ayowl dot wioko\`i ma spor niw
+* ayowl dot wioko\`i ma spor niw - the first content part is related to *ayowl* and the second part is related to *spor*
-* adpromet ma medi| arch wuic phur
+* adpromet ma medi; arch wuic phur - both parts related to *adpromet*

 There are well-established expressions in the language, i.e. instead of *ayowl dot cu\`i coho yoy niw* you can say just *cu*.
 Or for example *nim nim* translates as delicious.